vedi/restifizer/README.md

 #### idField

 Name of id field.
 By default: '_id'.
-This value is used in route params for selectOne, update, partialUpdate, delete.
+This value is used in route params for selectOne, replace, update, delete.

 #### defaultFilter